221 Ocean Avenue North, Long Branch, NJ 07740

 Please be aware that NJ anglers age 16 and up are now required to register with the NJ Saltwater Angler Registry (for free) to fish in marine and fresh tidal waters of NJ.
 For more information regarding the registration, click here.
 Also, light-weight cartop vessels such as kayaks or canoes may be launched but, boaters can not drive down to the beach and must carry their vessel from the parking lot to the water.
 Download application for Boat Launch Pass (PDF).
 See our rules and regulations.

 Park admission and parking fees are charged from Memorial Day weekend through Labor Day.
 During the rest of the year, admission is free.
 During each season, the Park System offers seashore-oriented programs at the Activity Center.
 The park is open every day from 7 am to dusk.
 During the beach season, the parking lot gate opens at 8am.
 Entrance and parking fees are charged for all visitors, including surfers and fishermen, from 8 a.m.-4 p.m. daily through Labor Day.

 From April 1 to October 31, pets are not permitted in the park; from November 1 to March 31 pets are permitted throughout the park, including the beach, provided they are on a leash at all times.
 Pets are prohibited year round from the playground, Skatepark, pavilion and decks, boardwalks, dunes and habitats.

 No smoking or use of tobacco products on the beaches, pavilion deck, or boardwalk from 8 a.m. to 8 p.m.

 2015 BEACH SEASON INFORMATION

-Lifeguards are on duty weekends from Saturday, May 23 through Sunday, June 7 and daily from Saturday, June 14 through Monday, September 1.
+Lifeguards are on duty weekends from Saturday, May 23 through Sunday, June 7 and daily from Saturday, June 13 through Monday, September 7.
 Guarded swimming hours are from 10 a.m. to 5 p.m.